 Ainaz Eftekhar

-In the summers of 2023 and 2024, I was a research intern with the PRIOR team at the Allen Institute for AI (AI2), where I worked closely with Kuo-Hao Zeng and Kiana Ehsani.
+In the summers of 2023 and 2024, I was a research intern with at the Allen Institute for AI (AI2), where I worked closely with Kuo-Hao Zeng and Kiana Ehsani.

 Previously, I received my Bachelor of Science in Computer Engineering from Sharif University of Technology.
 During the final year of my bachelor's program, I was a visiting student at EPFL where I worked in VILAB under the supervision of Prof. Amir Zamir.

-My research interests lie in the intersection of computer vision, machine learning, and embodied-AI.
+My research interests lie in the intersection of computer vision, machine learning, embodied-AI, and Robotics.

 Email / CV / Google Scholar / Twitter / Github / LinkedIn